taostat/taostats-docs/docs/Bittensor/index1/index.md

 ---
 title: What is Bittensor?
 excerpt: >-
-  The Taostats docs are a great introduction to Bittensor and ghow to explore Bittensor with Taostats.
+  The Taostats docs are a intend to introduce users to Bittensor, and how to use Taostats to understand the workings of the chain..
 deprecated: false
 hidden: false
 metadata: